Understanding Pet Statuses

 Managing Pet Counts

-- Archived pets do not count against your active pet limit
+- Out-of-care pets do not count against your pet limit

-- You cannot unarchive a pet if you've reached your active pet limit
+- You cannot add a new pet or move a pet back to an in-care status if you've reached your limit

 Status History